Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 Gibbes "3 Squadron"

-We've already done the work to find lots of 'background' information for each era of the Squadron's History!
+We've already done the searching for you!
+To see lots of 'background' information for each era of the Squadron's History!
 Click here.

 A fantastic resource - search the text of newspapers from many Australian States across nearly 200 years of Australian history.